TEB2093-Computer-Security-A07/lab-02/README.md

 ### Extra Discussion

 1. Choose ONE (1) of the OWASP TOP 10 Web Vulnerabilities besides SQLI and XSS.

+    Server-Side Request Forgery (SSRF).
+It is a web security vulnerabilty that allow attackers to trick a server into making unintended request to internal or external resources.
+For example, an attacker could use SSRF to access a server's internal network or read sensitive files on the server.

 2. Explain the vulnerability (the mechanism).

+    SSRF happens when a web application does not properly validate user provided input like URL for the server to make requests to other systems.
+Attackers can take advantage of this by sending malicious input, such as a URL pointing to an internal system or even a cloud metadata service.
+The server then will make request to the unintended destination, which will lead to unauthorized access by the attackers.

 3. Discuss the effect or impact.

+    SSRF attacks can cause serious impacts depending on what the server can access.
+Attackers may access sensitive and personal data like cloud metadata, credentials database or even internal files.
+For example, attackers can have admin access by modifying the request to the admin URL local to the server.

 4. Propose the countermeasure or preventive measure to mitigate this vulnerability.

+    One of the preventive measure for SSRF is to implement input filtering with blacklists and whitelists.
+For example, a blacklist can block inputs that contains risky URLs, IP addresses or keywords like internal IPs or admin page URLs.
+Furthermore, we can also implement whitelisting at the same time.
+With whitelisting, the server only allows requests to trusted domains or resources that are on the approved list.